mohsen1/mafia-arena/README.md

 - During the day phase, you can send messages to other players or vote for a player to execute
 - If you're a Mafia member, during the night phase you'll be asked to choose a player to eliminate
 - Follow the on-screen prompts to enter your actions

+## Creating Custom Renderers

+The game uses an interface-based approach for rendering output, allowing you to easily create custom renderers (e.g., for a web UI, a different log format, or a graphical display).

+1.  **Implement `IGameRenderer`:**
+    Create a new class in the `src/rendering/` directory that implements the `IGameRenderer` interface (`src/interfaces/IGameRenderer.ts`).

+2.  **Define Methods:**
+    Your class must implement the methods defined in the interface.
+These methods are called by the `Game` core at different points:
+    *   `renderGameStart(players, gameId)`: Called once at the beginning.
+    *   `renderRoundStart(round)`: Called at the start of each round.
+    *   `renderPhaseStart(phase, round)`: Called at the start of each phase (Init, Day, Night, GameOver).
+    *   `renderMessage(message)`: Called whenever a message is logged (respecting visibility).
+    *   `renderVoteResults(votes, executedPlayerId)`: Called after Day voting to show who voted for whom and the outcome.
+    *   `renderNightResults(killedPlayerId)`: Called after the Night phase to announce who was killed (if anyone).
+    *   `renderPlayerStatusUpdate(player, oldStatus, newStatus)`: Called when a player's status changes (e.g., Alive -> Dead).
+    *   `renderGameOver(winner, finalState)`: Called once at the end, providing the winner and final player details.
+    *   `renderNarration(text)`: Used for general system messages, prompts, or phase descriptions.

+3.  **Register Renderer:**
+    In `src/main.ts`, instantiate your custom renderer and add it to the game using `game.addRenderer(new YourCustomRenderer());`.

+The `ConsoleRenderer` and `MarkdownRenderer` provide examples of how to implement this interface.

 ## Future Enhancements